Vitalieww/LFAF/lab_1/REPORT.md

 String 'dab': Valid?
 True
 String 'dabd': Valid?
 True
 String 'dabaabcbabd': Valid?
 True
-String 'dababd': Valid?
-True
+String 'dababd': True
 String 'dabcbabcbcbd': Valid?
 True
 String 'abc': Valid?
 False
 ```

-The results show that:
-- All generated strings start with 'd' (from production S → dA)
-- The finite automaton correctly accepts valid strings
-- Invalid strings (like "abc") are properly rejected
-- The conversion preserves the language defined by the grammar
+The results clearly show the grammar's structure in action—for instance, every valid string starts with 'd', as dictated by the initial production `S -> dA`.
+This project solidified my understanding of regular languages and gave me practical skills in implementing and testing formal language concepts.
+The hands-on experience of debugging the conversion process was particularly valuable and taught me more than reading a textbook alone ever could.

 ## References